 At the upper level, where the central entrance to the monastery is located, the courtyard is bounded from the north by the middle hull, and from the south, east and west by other appropriate hulls.
 Vaults form porticos in front of the facades of buildings around the yard.

-On the first floor of the southern building are the cells, on the second - the monastery library.
+On the first floor of the southern building there are cells, on the second - a monastery library.
 In the western building there are cells, a large assembly hall and a small chapel in the name of St. Harlampy.
 The average four-story building consists of cells and warehouses.
-In the eastern part of the house there are a refectory, a kitchen and other rooms.
+In the eastern part there are a refectory, a kitchen and other rooms.
 In the eastern building next to the catholicon - on the first floor of the cell, and on the second floor - hegumen chambers.
 Both are richly decorated with wooden carvings.
 The monastery is built of local untreated stone.
-The monastery buildings are blocked with stones made of stones, with a new gable roof made of concrete tiles.
+The monastic constructions are blocked with stones made of stones, with a new gable roof made of concrete tiles.

 The temple was built specifically to store the holy image.
 Originally it was wooden, like all monastery buildings.
-Wooden structures were an easy prey for fires, which in 1365 and around 1541 caused serious damage to the monastery.
-At the same time, the magnificent frescoes that adorned it also perished.
+The wooden structures were an easy prey for fires, which in 1365 and around 1541 caused the monastery serious damage.
+At the same time, the magnificent frescoes that adorn her were also lost.
 After the 1541 fire, the monastery was rebuilt, but this time the tree was replaced by a stone.
 Nevertheless, fires happened later, in 1751 and 1813 years.
-They caused the death of people, destroyed buildings inside the monastery, monastic cells and hotels, works of spiritual content and works of art, numbered several centuries, turned into ashes important manuscripts and historical documents.
+They caused the death of people, destroyed buildings inside the monastery, monastic cells and hotels, works of spiritual content and works of art, numbering several centuries, turned into ashes important manuscripts and historical documents.

 The temple was originally one-nave, but later became a three-nave.
 In its present architectural form it is a dome basilica.
 The central altar is dedicated to the Mother of God, the right side-chapel - to all saints, and the left one - to the archangels Michael and Gabriel.